How many days off do pilots get a month?

 How many days do pilots usually get off a month?

 Commercial airline pilots typically have between 9 and 15 days off a month without including any leave, although this depends on the airline and type of operation.

 Short Haul Operations

 Short haul pilots might either be on a fixed rostering pattern or a variable roster.
 A fixed roster means you work a set number of days on, then have a set number of days off.
-For example at Ryanair, their pilots work 5 days on then 4 days off. easyJet pilots work 5 on – 4 off – 5 on – 3 off.
+For example at Ryanair, most of their pilots work 5 days on then 4 days off. easyJet pilots work 5 on – 4 off – 5 on – 3 off.
 British Airways short haul pilots work a ‘random’ roster with no set pattern.